CodexLink/Enrollment_System_CPP_CLI/README.md

 ## Contributing

 There is no contribution outside for a moment.
-I'm planning to work and plan about this part.
+I'm planning to work on this part.

 ## Versioning